Ni2Be/Unity_Intro/README.md

 ![Animation](https://github.com/Nice2Bee/Unity_Intro/blob/technique/technique/waves.gif)

-- The Stars are only generated textures out of the lava texture applied to an ocean
+- The stars are only generated textures out of the lava texture applied to an ocean

 \[Star]